-Before you invest in mutual funds, be sure to know your investment objective, which is the goal and time frame you have to invest.
-This will guide you in choosing the best funds for your purpose.
-In general, mutual funds are best used for time horizons of more than three years and preferably more than 10 years.
+Before you invest in mutual funds, be sure to identify your investment objective, which is the goal and time frame you have to invest.
+That will guide you in choosing the best funds for your purpose.
+In general, mutual funds are best used for time horizons of more than three years; preferably, you'll hold them for more than 10 years.

 The costs associated with buying and selling mutual funds can be broken into four basic types:

-Back Load: These are charged only when you sell a fund.
-Also called deferred sales charges, back loads are usually in the 5% range and may decline or even be reduced to zero over time, usually after five or more years.
+- Back Load: These are charged only when you sell a fund.
+Also called "deferred sales charges," back loads can be up to 5% and may even decline or be reduced to zero over five or more years.

-No Load or Load Waived: As the name implies, this category of fund expense has no front load or back load.
+- No Load or Load Waived: As the name implies, this category of fund expense has no front load or back load.

 - Expense Ratio: Not all funds charge loads; however, there are underlying expenses in all mutual funds.
 Expense ratios can be more than 1% for stock mutual funds and are used for the ongoing management of the fund.
 Sometimes included in the expense ratio is an operational charge, called a "12b-1 fee," which covers the costs of marketing and selling the mutual fund's shares.

 Past Performance Is No Guarantee of Future Results